Zeimoto/ida/README.md

 `git clone https://github.com/Zeimoto/ida.git`

-Now you must setup your python virutal environment to store your libraries without comprimising other projects you might have.
+Now you must setup your python virutal environment to store your libraries without compromising other projects you might have.
 To create you virtual environment simply run the following command inside the project directory:

 `virtualenv venv`